solid/process/solid-panels.md

 - A member of another Panel
 - Self-nomination

 An individual's experience and skillset must clearly align with the Panel they are nominated to.
-Positive contribution to existing Solid project initiatives is weighed heavily in their favor, but not required.
+Positive contribution to existing Solid project work is weighed heavily in their favor, but not required.

 Panel members must be approved by a majority vote of the Panel (if already established), and a majority vote of the Solid Team.
 An individual may belong to more than one Panel.
 A Solid Team member may participate as a member of a Panel.